DevFaded/AI-Text-Captcha-Solver/README.md

 ## Prerequisites

 * Python 3.7 or later
-* A Google Cloud project with the Gemini API enabled
-* A valid Gemini API key
+* A Gemini API key

 ## Installation